FOR AGES 3 YEARS TO 18 YEARS

 Got an interest in birds and want to know about more of them?
 Here you can know some amazing facts about Chalk-browed Mockingbird and the Black Hawk-Eagle.

 Eastern Curlews have major domination of dark color, basically brown.
 They are migratory birds and are the world's largest Sandpiper (a huge family of shorebirds or waders).
-Having large dark brown plain feathers, this migratory bird migrates to Australia (around 65-70%) on its east coast and north in the month of August.
+Having large dark brown plain feathers, this migratory bird migrates to Australia (around 65-70%) on its east coast and north in August.

 The Eastern Curlew has the scientific name of Numenius madagascariensis.
-A taxonomic species within the Genus numenius and Class aves, Far Eastern Curlews belong to the kingdom Animalia.
+A taxonomic species within the Genus numenius and Class Aves, Far Eastern Curlews belong to the kingdom Animalia.

 The population of Far Eastern Curlews is continuously deteriorating.
 There are currently approx. 25,000 Far Eastern Curlews in the world.

 The Eastern Curlew's (Numenius madagascariensis) typical habitat are regions that are around the coastal areas as they are shorebirds.
-Swampy forests, mudflats, lagoons, bays, harbors, estuaries, on the banks of small lakes and mangroves.
+Swampy forests, mudflats, lagoons, bays, harbors, and estuaries, on the banks of small lakes and mangroves.

 These birds prefer to live in groups.
 Small colonies of four to five pairs can be seen in their natural habitat or environment.